open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 5. Run the *following command* to spawn your environment for the **first time**:

 WARNING: If you followed Step1 and configured Planet, you should not run `docker-compose -f planet.yml -p planet up -d`.
-It might destroy your configuration. `vagrant up prod` runs `docker-compose -f planet.yml -p planet up -d` automatically.
+It might destroy your configuration. `docker-compose -f planet.yml -p planet up -d` runs automatically when you fire `vagrant up prod`.
 If you are in this situation, look at the ** [Second and third element of Troubleshooting in this page]( https://open-learning-exchange.github.io/#!./pages/vi/vi-configurations-vagrant.md#Troubleshooting)**

     If this is your **first** time spawning the environment, run: